calliope-project/euro-calliope/templates/README.md

 > freeze-hydro-capacities

 By default, euro-calliope allows capacities of run-of-river hydro, reservoir hydro, and pumped storage hydro capacities up to today's levels.
 Alternatively, it's possible to freeze these capacities to today's levels using the `freeze-hydro-capacities` override.

+> stylised storage

+`stylised-storage` allows to constrain the energy-to-power ratios of battery and hydrogen.

 ## Model components